 That can also mean this is prime time for them to show up at your house.
 While Big Tool Box can provide you a lot of solutions for knocking down colonies outside your home and keeping ants away from your doorstep, they may not be the solutions you want to implement inside where pets and children are.

-If that’s true for you and you’ve got crawlers in your cabinets, here are some solutions that can help get them out and keep them where they belong.
+If that’s true for you and you’ve got crawlers in your cabinets, here are some solutions that can help get ants out of your house and keep them where they belong.

 - The first step is figuring out what they are coming into your home for and eliminating that attraction.
 Check the area or areas where you commonly see them for open food, spills, and other items that might attract them.